Explore Georgia Tours

 Estimated Cost: $500-800 per person (boutique accommodation, all treatments, meals)

-7-Day Comprehensive Wellness Journey
+7-Day Wellness Journey

 Days 1-2: Tbilisi Immersion